aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 A. Players serving penalty time are considered in play for the purposes of fielding a legal set of players.

-B. If a player is serving time for another player’s card, the carded player, not the player serving the time, is considered in play for the purposes of fielding a legal set of players for the duration of the penalty.
+B. If a player is serving time for another player's card, the carded player, not the player serving the time, is considered in play for the purposes of fielding a legal set of players for the duration of the penalty.

 i.
-This does not apply to cases where a player is serving time for a team staffer’s penalty.
+This does not apply to cases where a player is serving time for a team staffer's penalty.

 C. Players in the penalty box are subject to the same restrictions and penalties regarding interacting with play as substitutes.